Pet Shop Boys and Jess Glynne for Henley Festival

 It also features the best in food and comedy, with a stellar comedy line-up in the form of Seann Walsh, Sara Pasco, Mark Dolan Russell Kane and many more.

-Last year saw music legend Sir Elton John and Dame Shirley Bassey performed to a sold-out crowd.
+Last year saw music legend Sir Elton John and Dame Shirley Bassey perform to a sold-out crowd.

-And former Rolling Stones members Bill Wyman and Mick Taylor performed together for the first time in four years.
+Bassey, 80, sang with BRIT Award-winning vocal group BLAKE and was showered with gifts by the trio.

-The legendary rock band's ex-bassist Wyman and one-time guitarist Taylor hadn't played together since 2012 when they joined the 'Satisfaction' hitmakers - Sir Mick Jagger, Keith Richards, Charlie Watts and Ronnie Wood - at their 50th anniversary shows at The O2 in London.
+Speaking about sharing the stage with the 'Big Spender' legend, Stephen Bowman - who is joined by Humphrey Berney and Oliver Baines in the British vocal group - previously told BANG Showbiz: ''We've got to know Dame Shirley very well and there are some gifts that she always appreciates - most likely we'll pop her a really good bottle of rose champagne, possibly a little bit of Caviar as well because she does like the finer things and quite deservedly so.''

 The festival is held from July 5 to July 9 and tickets are available from www.henley-festival.co.uk and start from £45.